 If you’re evaluating a similar modernization, here’s what I’d want you to know.

 Strangle, don’t rewrite.
 I know I already said this.
 I’m saying it again because the temptation will come back every time you hit a particularly gnarly piece of legacy code.
 The gnarly pieces are gnarly because they handle real complexity.
 A rewrite won’t make that complexity disappear.
-The Strangler Fig approach (old and new coexisting, new growing gradually) applies to every dimension of the migration, not just the build system.
+The Strangler Fig approach (old and new coexisting, new growing gradually) is how Ant-to-Maven stayed shippable throughout, and it’s how the React reporting module now runs alongside the existing SWT reports.
+You don’t have to strangle everything for the pattern to pay off.
+Each slice that moves cleanly is a win on its own.

 AI-assisted development changes the staffing equation.
 This modernization would have required a team of 3 to 5 developers using traditional methods, or it would have taken one developer several years.
 With Claude Code and the multi-LLM process, one developer completed it in a fraction of that time.
 That doesn’t mean you should cut your team.
 It means one developer can now tackle work that previously required a team.